Peripheral Vascular Disease

 You can take certain medicines that keep blood from clotting, which will keep peripheral vascular disease from worsening.

-If plaque build-up is too great, you may need a cardiac catheterization, a minimally invasive procedure.
-During catheterization, a few things may happen:
+If plaque build-up is too great, you may need an angiogram, a minimally invasive procedure.
+This can be performed by a specially trained interventional cardiologist, or a vascular surgeon.
+During this procedure, a few things may happen:

 • The blockage may be removed